Wishprogram01/countryExplorer/README.md

-# GEO//INTEL — Country Explorer
+# GEO//INTEL — Country Explorer [The project is still under development.]

 > A dark sci-fi geo-intelligence dashboard for exploring every nation on Earth.